-The Public Funds Investment Act training is also required.
-The Act governs the investment of government funds in Texas and requires education in investment controls, security risks, strategy risks, market risks, diversification of investment portfolio, and compliance with the Act.
-The training must be complete within six months of assuming your duties as a Commissioner and can be completed by watching a 20 minute video found here.
-Login details can be found in the chart below.
+The fourth required training course is an online video published by the University of North Texas regarding the Public Funds Investment Act, Chapter 2256, Texas Government Code.
+The Act governs the investment of government funds in Texas and requires education investment controls, security risks, strategy risks, market risks, diversification of investment portfolio, and compliance with the Act.
+You may access this online video using the information provided in the chart below.
+When you have completed this video, please email the course completion certificate to the TREC Recording Secretary.

 Additionally, the 86th Texas Legislature passed HB 3834, requiring all appointed state officials to complete cybersecurity training annually.
 The Department of Information Resources certifies the training programs to satisfy this statutory obligation.
-As of the initial publication of this document, the training is not yet available, however, it will be sent to all Commission members by the end of the November to complete and will be a required training in November annually.
-This training also requires a TREC email account.
+An online link will be sent to all Commission members with instructions to complete this training course annually.

 The final training requirement is unique to TREC's Commission members.
 Tex.
 Occ.
 Code §1101.059.
-This document that you are currently reviewing contains all information required to meet this obligation.
-It provides an overview of TREC programs, finances, operations, rulemaking authority, etc. Review of this document must be completed prior to voting, deliberating or being counted as a member in attendance at a Commission meeting, and annually each year thereafter.
+This training guide you are currently reviewing contains all information required to meet this obligation.
+It provides an overview of TREC programs, finances, operations, rulemaking authority, etc. Review of this document must be completed prior to voting, deliberating or being counted as a member in attendance at a Commission meeting.
+The law also requires these training materials to be updated annually and provided to Commission members each year.
 If you prefer, detailed information can be presented to you in person at your convenience.
 When you have completed your review of the TREC Commission Member Training Guide, please sign the statement form acknowledging receipt and review of this training guide found at the end of this guide and email a scanned copy to the TREC Recording Secretary.
 The table below lists all required training, including a description, the location, how to verify completion, and the deadlines for completion.
 It is also your responsibility to ensure that you complete all required financial and conflict of interest disclosures as described in this guide.

 Required Training Description Location Verification to TREC Recording Secretary Due Date 1.
-Texas Open Covers the Texas Office of the Send Course Certificate 90 days Meetings Act basics of the Attorney General to TREC Recording after first Open (OAG) Website Secretary upon day of Meetings Act completion service 2.
-Texas Public Covers the OAG Send Course Certificate 90 days Information Act basics of the Website to TREC Recording after first Public Secretary upon day of Information Act completion service 3.
-Texas Contract Texas Comptroller Send Promptly Comptroller of training for of Public acknowledgement Public Accounts the procure- Accounts (CPA) form (available at end (CPA) ment and website of training) to TREC (must register) contracting Recording Secretary processes of a and the identified CPA state agency email address 4.
-Public Funds Government TREC sharepoint Send Course Certificate 6 months Investment Act funds/ server to TREC Recording after Training investment user name: trecboard Secretary upon assuming training pw: 3vJ7jUEY2XFP completion duties Training Powerpoint 5.
-Cybersecurity Instructions and link Completing the December Training will be emailed to course will generate 31, 2019, you automatic annually notification 6.
-TREC TREC Training Emailed to you Email signed Prior to Commission acknowledgment voting, Member Training statement to TREC deliberating Guide Recording Secretary or being upon completion counted as a member/ Annually
+Texas Open Meetings Act Covers the basics of the Open Meetings Act Texas Office of the Attorney General (OAG) Website Send Course Certificate to TREC Recording Secretary upon completion 90 days after first day of service 2.
+Texas Public Information Act Covers the basics of the Public Information Act OAG Website Send Course Certificate to TREC Recording Secretary upon completion 90 days after first day of service 3.
+Texas Comptroller of Public Accounts (CPA) (must register) Contract training for the procurement and contracting processes of a state agency Texas Comptroller of Public Accounts (CPA) website Send acknowledgement form (available at end of training) to TREC Recording Secretary and the identified CPA email address Promptly 4.
+Public Funds Investment Act Training Government funds/ investment training TREC SharePoint server user name: trecboard pw: 3vJ7jUEY2XFP Training PowerPoint Send Course Certificate to TREC Recording Secretary upon completion 6 months after assuming duties 5.
+Cybersecurity Training Instructions and link will be emailed to you Completing the course will generate automatic notification Annually 6.
+TREC Commission Member Training Guide TREC Training Emailed to you and available on the TREC website Email signed acknowledgment statement to TREC Recording Secretary upon completion Prior to voting, deliberating or being counted as a member/ Annually